basiliscos/cpp-rotor/docs/Rationale.md

 actors running on different event loops, as *soon as underlying supervisors/loops support that*.

+Another design feature of `rotor` is it's **testability**: as long as core application logic is I/O-pure (and no timeouts), the whole testing scenario is fully deterministic and without event loop.
+Rotor-based applications should have moderate complexity test-environment setup.

 As the last point, it should be noted, that [sobjectizer] is not that intrusive as [caf], because it supports various [infrastructures][so_5_infra] and because there is an additional external module [so_5_extra], which already has [boost-asio] support.
 Alas, it has different